Tomes have been written on the notion that “ego is your enemy“.

 Nobody Changes The World (Single–handedly)

-Alexander was only one of thousands of “conquerors” whose big empire soon fell to pieces -as they all do-.
+Alexander was only one of the thousands of “conquerors” whose big empires soon fell to pieces -as they all do-.

-A few more years, and he won’t even be the single line entry on history books that he is today -not that any student gives a fu*k about him even today, anyway-.
+A couple more millennia, less than a blink of an eye, and he won’t even be the single-line entry on history books that he is today -not that any student gives a fu*k about him even today, anyway-.